 - A PLUS loan made to the parent of a dependent student cannot be reassigned to the student during consolidation

-- Borrower can pick the servicer that will service the new loan
+- The borrower can pick the servicer that will service the new loan

 - Private student loan consolidation is accomplished by refinancing — paying off existing loans, federal and private, with a new loan from a private lender